 - 2 tablespoons olive oil

-- 4 cups cubed sweet potatoes (about 2 small whole sweet potatoes)
+- 4 cups peeled and cubed sweet potatoes, about 2 small sweet potatoes

 - 2 tablespoons salted butter